USS Hitchiti: 1956–1967

 Hitchiti's Western Pacific deployments, interspersed with duty at Pearl Harbor and off the California coast, were varied by visits to Mexico in 1959 and 1961 as well as a third cruise to Alaskan waters from 21 October 1960 until 14 January 1961.
 From 19 September to 14 November 1962, the veteran fleet tug participated in U.S. nuclear testing at Johnston Island in the Pacific.
 All of 1963 was spent serving the fleet in Hawaiian waters.
 On 26 October, Hitchiti freed Hai Fu off Honolulu after the Chinese merchant ship had grounded.

 Hitchiti joined the 7th Fleet on 18 May 1964 and operated off Vietnam, during the Vietnam War.
 She once again returned to Pearl Harbor on 7 October for a brief refitting.
-From 25 January 1965 to 23 March, Hitchiti made a birdlife study on South Pacific islands for the Smithsonian Institute.
+From 25 January 1965 to 23 March, Hitchiti made a birdlife study on South Pacific islands for the Smithsonian Institution.
 She once again joined the 7th Fleet off Vietnam 25 October and operated in the war zone until 12 April 1966.
 Hitchiti arrived back at Pearl Harbor on 27 April having 9,000 miles of towing and four salvage operations to her credit during the deployment.
 She then operated in Hawaiian waters into 1967.

 She was finally stricken on 30 September 1979.

 Service in the Mexican Navy

 The SEMAR highlighted that the ARM Cora (ARE-04) was acquired from the United States on September 1, 1976, under the Security Assistance Program to Mexico, and was discharged in the Mexican Navy on September 30, 1978, being flagged in the then Second Naval Zone based in Ensenada, BC.
 During the period from February 1, 1994, to May 16, 2001, it had the name Chac (R-55), later changing its name to the current name.

 On 6 November 2001, by Secretarial Agreement and in accordance with the "Guidelines and Regulations for the Classification, Classification and Assignment of Names and Numbers of the Ships of the Mexican Navy", the unit was classified as Auxiliary Vessel, type: tug., with official name: Navy Republic of Mexico Cora (ARE-04).

 On 16 May 2004, the ship was attached to the Flotilla of Auxiliary Ships of the Pacific Naval Force in Manzanillo, Colima.

 On 16 July 2007, she was assigned to the 6th Naval Region, with the same headquarters, by instructions of the C. Admiral Secretary of the Navy, and by 1 July 2008, when the 8th Flotilla was created, in the same port and dependent on the 6th Naval Region, according to Secretarial Agreement Number 97 dated 17 June 2008, this unit was attached to this flotilla.

+She was decommissioned on June 16, 2021.